Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Social Sciences

 \textbf{Qualitative methods}: Document analysis and interviews provide deep insights into the social and psychological aspects of cybergrooming.
 Document analysis examines legal policies, existing research, and judicial records to identify gaps in regulation and enforcement.
 For example, \citet{Anggraeny2023} analyzed court decisions, child protection laws, and criminal codes to understand the legal framework surrounding cyber child grooming.
-Interviews with victims, parents, educators, and law enforcement offer firsthand perspectives on online risks and grooming tactics. \citet{Dorasamy_etal_2021} interviewed parents to explore their awareness of online grooming risks, while \citet{Fernandes_et_al_2023} interviewed a law enforcement officer to develop a specialized investigative framework.
+Interviews with victims, parents, educators, and law enforcement offer firsthand perspectives on online risks and grooming tactics. \citet{Dorasamy_etal_2021}, drawing on Social Cognitive Theory~\cite{bandura1989human}, interviewed parents to explore their awareness of online grooming risks, while \citet{Fernandes_et_al_2023}, utilizing grounded theory~\cite{glaser2017discovery}, interviewed a law enforcement officer to develop a specialized investigative framework.
 Thematic analysis~\cite{Dorasamy_etal_2021} is frequently applied to extract recurring themes in interview data, enhancing interpretability.
+In addition, categorical content analysis supports triangulation across victim, offender, and expert perspectives, strengthening methodological rigor~\cite{reneses2024he}.
+Facework-based politeness frameworks have also been applied to code child resistance strategies across conversational turns, enabling fine-grained analysis of interactional dynamics~\cite{lorenzo5280035not}.
 While qualitative research provides depth and contextual richness, findings are often difficult to generalize due to smaller sample sizes.

 \textbf{Comparing Methods:} Quantitative approaches are most effective for identifying \textit{prevalence rates} and \textit{demographic trends}, while qualitative methods are superior for exploring \textit{psychological motivations}, \textit{perpetrator strategies}, and \textit{legal challenges}.
 However, an integrated approach combining both methods offers the most robust insights.
 For example, mixed-methods research can use surveys to establish statistical trends, followed by interviews to explain underlying causes. \citet{Fernandes_et_al_2023} combined literature reviews, thematic analysis, and comparative analysis to construct a comprehensive cybergrooming investigation framework.
 Similarly, \citet{Anggraeny2023} used deductive reasoning to analyze grooming stages, complementing legal document reviews with offender interviews.